-Recognizing that the only way to truly eliminate the burden of injury is to prevent injuries from ever occurring, the Stepping Strong Center is deeply committed to tackling this devastating public health issue.
+Recognizing that the only way to truly eliminate the burden of injury is to prevent injuries from ever occurring, The Gillian Reny Stepping Strong Center for Trauma Innovation is deeply committed to tackling this significant public health issue.

-Under the direction of Ali Salim, MD, the Stepping Strong Injury Prevention and Intervention program brings together patient care and training experts from across the Brigham and Harvard Medical School to reduce the number and severity of traumatic injuries.
+Under the direction of Ali Salim, MD, and Molly Jarman, PhD, MPH, the Stepping Strong Injury Prevention Program brings together clinicians, scientists, public health practitioners, and community partners from across the Greater Boston area to reduce the number and severity of traumatic injuries.
 Our program is uniquely positioned to become a national leader in this critical work.
 Here’s how:

 - By conducting world class, multidisciplinary research on the causes, outcomes, and prevention of injuries;

 - By putting research into action via community outreach and supporting the implementation of evidence-based prevention strategies; and

 - By training and educating current and future health professionals to advance research, address new problems, and reach diverse populations

 Research is critical to discovering innovative solutions to prevent the incidence and improve the consequences of injuries.
 We research cutting-edge interventions, evaluate injury prevention programs, and fund multidisciplinary projects to implement best practices to prevent injuries.

 Through our outreach activities, we seek to empower citizens and give them the tools to live a life exempt from the burden of injuries.
 Outreach also lets us share evidenced-based injury prevention discoveries with community members and policymakers with a goal of translating research into practice.